sebastianczech/Mobile-Web-Specialist-Nanodegree-Program/lesson-4-6-8.md

 {'q': ['gray squirrel'], 'tbm': ['isch']}
 ```

 * HTTP URLs aren't allowed to contain spaces or certain other characters.
-So if you want to send these characters in an HTTP request, they have to be translated into a "URL-safe" or "URL-quoted" format.
-"Quoting" in this sense doesn't have to do with quotation marks.
+So if you want to send these characters in an HTTP request, they have to be translated into a __URL-safe__ or __URL-quoted__ format. __Quoting__ in this sense doesn't have to do with quotation marks.
 It means translating a string into a form that doesn't have any special characters in it, but in a way that can be reversed (unquoted) later.
 And if that isn't confusing enough, it's sometimes also referred to as URL-encoding or URL-escaping.
 One of the features of the URL-quoted format is that spaces are sometimes translated into plus signs.
 Other special characters are translated into hexadecimal codes that begin with the percent sign.

+* ```HTTP GET``` methods are good for search forms and other actions that are intended to look something up or ask the server for a copy of some resource.
+But ```GET``` is not recommended for actions that are intended to alter or create a resource.
+For this sort of action, HTTP has a different verb, ```POST```.

+* __idempotent__ - an action is idempotent if doing it twice (or more) produces the same result as doing it once. ```POST``` requests are not idempotent.

+* When a browser submits a form as a ```POST``` request, it doesn't encode the form data in the URI path, the way it does with a ```GET``` request.
+Instead, it sends the form data in the request body, underneath the headers.
+The request also includes ```Content-Type``` and ```Content-Length``` headers, which we've previously only seen on HTTP responses.

+* The names of HTTP headers are case-insensitive.
+So there's no difference between writing ```Content-Length``` or ```content-length``` or even ```ConTent-LeNgTh```.

 ## HTTP in the Real World